I’m Allergic to Everything! | OlsonND.com

 I’ve recently had a few people tell me that they are allergic to everything, so I thought I would write a post to address what that means and the best way to approach these super-allergies.
 People who are allergic to everything often have outward signs of their allergy: eczema, asthma, hives, itching, headaches, sinus infections, they feel stuffed up, can’t breath, feel tired and overwhelmed.

-Allergic to everything is no fun and there is a not-so-easy way out of this mess and it comes in the form of a diet called an allergy elimination diet.
+Allergic to everything is no fun and there is a not-so-easy way out of this mess.
+There is a way out, though, and it comes in the form of a diet called an allergy elimination diet.

 What Does Diet Have to do with Allergies?